 Guadalajara Housing Project

-A property development that respects and integrates with the environment.
-These are the premises of the buildings that have been part of the first international housing competition VIVA (Vanguard Social Housing) organized by the Housing Ministry of Spain.
+A property development that respects and fits in the environment.
+These are the premises of the buildings that take part in the first international housing competition VIVA (Vanguard Social Housing) organized by the Housing Ministry of Spain.

 Indissoluble develops a project for 177 homes in the province of Guadalajara (Spain).
-The purpose is to achieve a formal unity and the absolute integration of the proposed architecture with the natural space.
+The purpose is to achieve a formal unity and the absolute integration of the proposed architecture with nature.

-Another of the precepts that Indissoluble has had to follow to stick to the rules of the contest is to devise a sustainable design complying with the Technical Building Code.
-For this reason, Indissoluble has opted for the incorporation of renewable energy.
-With the installation of solar panels in the community energy saving becomes a reality.
-Also the design of a cross ventilation helps to achieve an ideal temperature in summer and achieve an aeration without extra costs.
+Another of the precepts that Indissoluble has followed to stick to the rules of the contest is to devise a sustainable design complying with the Technical Building Code.
+For this reason, Indissoluble has proposed renewable energies.
+With the installation of solar panels in the community, energy saving becomes a reality.
+Also the design of cross ventilation system helps achieving an ideal temperature in summer and an optimal aeration without extra costs.

 The project also aims to create a community that has a simple and economical maintenance.
-This is achieved, in part, by the inclusion of native plant species in the landscaped areas.
-Also with the incorporation of water supply tanks for irrigation.
+This is achieved partly by the inclusion of native plant species in the landscaped areas.
+Also with the incorporation of water tanks for irrigation.